minchinweb/minchin.md-it.fancy-tasklists/README.rst

 `Markdown-IT <https://github.com/executablebooks/markdown-it-py>`_ (a CommonMark parser) that provides "fancy" tasklists (or checkboxes).

-in particular, it allows you to use (almost) any character to "check" the checkbox, and then, through the use of CSS, change the displayed checkbox.
+In particular, it allows you to use (almost) any character to "check" the checkbox, and then, through the use of CSS, change the displayed checkbox.
 Sample CSS is included.
 (If the character you want to use doesn't currently work, please submit a Pull Request to add it!)